nataliastanko/KubernetesComplexFibonacci/README.md

 ##### Troubleshooting

-   If ```Your connection is not private``` proceed anyway.
+  * If ```Your connection is not private``` proceed anyway.

-   If ```503 Service Temporarily Unavailable``` and no typos in the config:
+  * If ```503 Service Temporarily Unavailable``` and no typos in the config:

       	kubectl delete service client-cluser-ip-service
       	kubectl apply -f k8s/client-cluster-ip-service.yaml
+  * If you shut off your computer you may have to recreate the virtual machine and set up the secret again.
+  *

+##### Fix not secure connection

 #### On Google Cloud